 Reproduction Research Group

-The Reproduction Research Group at De Montfort University is a multi-disciplinary group based in the Faculty of Health and Life Sciences.
-The group has representation from sociology, anthropology, biomedicine, psychology, nursing and midwifery.
+The Reproduction Research Group at De Montfort University is a vibrant, multi-disciplinary research group based in the Faculty of Health and Life Sciences.
+The group has representation from sociology, anthropology, psychology, nursing and midwifery.

 - Ethnicity, religion and assisted conception

-The group meets every month for seminars, reading groups and and business meetings.
+We meet every two weeks for seminars, reading groups and business meetings.
 To find out more about our meetings contact Reproduction Research Group lead Dr Nicky Hudson.

 T:+44 (0)116 2078766